BradyQuack/xgolf/README.md

 # AI Shift Optimizer

+# Current Deployment
+Code is currently being deployed as a web app using streamlit.
+Please advise if a demonstation is required and I will fire up the instance.

 ## Overview
 AI Shift Optimizer is a Streamlit application designed to help businesses optimize their employee scheduling by analyzing historical sales data, employee performance, and availability to create data-driven shift schedules.
 The application uses machine learning techniques to identify the most efficient staff assignments while balancing workload and maximizing revenue potential.